-EMG active pickups and EQs are powered by a standard, rectangular 9 volt (IEC 6LR61/ NEDA 1604A) battery.
-We recommend normal alkaline batteries (Eveready or Duracell, for example) for best results.
+EMG active pickups and EQs are powered from a standard 9 volt (IEC 6LR61/ NEDA 1604A) battery.
+We recommend alkaline or lithium batteries for best results.
 These are the same batteries that you would use in an effects box or wireless unit and are widely available.

 We do not recommend the use of rechargeable batteries in EMG systems.
 Although they are compatible electrically, typically you must fully discharge these batteries to preserve long life, which can be problematic in normal usage.

 If your guitar came with EMG pickups as standard equipment, you may have a battery cavity with its own cover.
 In most cases, the battery is located in the main control cavity, which is usually accessible by removing a cover plate from the back of the instrument.
 Stratocaster-type guitars often have the battery located under the pickguard.

 Can multiple pickups/EQs run off a single battery?